Elyas-Amin/Masters-Thesis/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the GNU General Public License